REACH Declaration: Your Complete Compliance Documentation Guide

 - Lower costs through elimination of repetitive data collection cycles

 CDX's platform supports Full Material Disclosure strategies.
-Once suppliers provide comprehensive composition data, CDX provide functionalities to assess it against the SVHC Candidate list, REACH Annex XIV, and REACH Annex XVII.
+Once suppliers provide comprehensive composition data, CDX provides functionalities to assess it against the SVHC Candidate list, REACH Annex XIV, and REACH Annex XVII.

 2. Establish Clear Internal Processes